arindam31/Django_TravelBlog/README.md

    Same for Editing an existing Post.
    Added feature: Rich Text editor provided in form that provides better text editing tools.

-3) ## REST Api
+4) ## REST Api
    _All Posts_:
    http://arindam31.pythonanywhere.com/api/v1/posts

    Above link shows all posts on JSON format .

+5) ## Comments
+   Visitors can log in using Github and post comments .
+Comment is dynamically added without page reload.

 # To be implemented:

 1. Dashboard with details (post views, likes , date created etc)
-1. API to see comments for specific post.
 1. Show Tags beside a post.
 1. In home page, let user select posts by Tags.
 1. Show in home page , details of latest post.